Evangelicalism: 20th century

-After 1910 the Fundamentalist movement dominated Evangelicalism in the early part of the 20th century; the Fundamentalists rejected liberal theology and emphasized the inerrancy of the Scriptures.

-Following the 1904–1905 Welsh revival, the Azusa Street Revival in 1906 began the spread of Pentecostalism in North America.
+The twentieth century saw the development of two new major streams in evangelicalism.
+The Fundamentalist movement, which began in the United Kingdom, became especially strong on the United States.
+Meanwhile, Pentecostalism became established from 1906 onwards, with multiple origins and particular growth in the global south.
+Although both movements had conservative theology, pentecostalism was not initially considered evangelical.
+Neverthelesss Pentecostalism has grown to be the largest evangelical variant.
+Fundamentalism, meanwhile, has largely been characterised as confrontationalist in approach.
+Fundamentalists define themselves in confrontation to a hostile world.
+Pentecostals take a similar stance, but have a "much greater confidence in God’s ability to change it."

-The 20th century also marked by the emergence of the televangelism.
-Aimee Semple McPherson, who founded the megachurch Angelus Temple in Los Angeles, used radio in the 1920s to reach a wider audience.
+The 20th century was also marked by the emergence of the televangelism.
+Aimee Semple McPherson, a Pentecostal who founded the megachurch Angelus Temple in Los Angeles, used radio in the 1920s to reach a wider audience.

-After the Scopes trial in 1925, Christian Century wrote of "Vanishing Fundamentalism".
-In 1929 Princeton University, once the bastion of conservative theology, added several modernists to its faculty, resulting in the departure of J. Gresham Machen and a split in the Presbyterian Church in the United States of America.
+After the Scopes trial in the United States in 1925, Christian Century wrote of "Vanishing Fundamentalism".
+In 1929, Princeton University, once the bastion of conservative theology, added several modernists to its faculty, resulting in the departure of J. Gresham Machen and a split in the Presbyterian Church in the United States of America.

 Evangelicalism began to reassert itself in the second half of the 1930s.
-One factor was the advent of the radio as a means of mass communication.
+One factor was the advent of radio as a means of mass communication.
 When [Charles E. Fuller] began his "Old Fashioned Revival Hour" on October 3, 1937, he sought to avoid the contentious issues that had caused fundamentalists to be characterized as narrow.